japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 INFO DAGScheduler: Resubmitting [shuffleStage] ([shuffleStage.name]) because some of its tasks had failed: [missingPartitions]
 ```

-In the end, `handleTaskCompletion` xref:scheduler:DAGScheduler.adoc#submitStage[submits the `ShuffleMapStage` for execution].
+In the end, `handleTaskCompletion` scheduler:DAGScheduler.md#submitStage[submits the `ShuffleMapStage` for execution].

 === [[handleTaskCompletion-Resubmitted]] TaskEndReason: Resubmitted